44 Best Hulu Documentaries to Stream Now

 Best Docuseries on Hulu

-McCartney 3,2,1
+45. McCartney 3,2,1

 All you need is love and a music documentary.
-In this six-part Hulu Original docuseries, music fans go on a deep dive of 50+ years of music through the eyes of Paul McCartney and Rick Rubin.
+In this six-part Hulu Original docuseries, music fans go on a deep dive into 50+ years of music through the eyes of Paul McCartney and Rick Rubin.

 Watch: McCartney: 3,2,1

-Mormon No More
+46. Mormon No More

 Mormon No More is a TV docuseries about two former Mormon wives who found the courage to leave the church and their husbands so they can live a life true to themselves.
 Learn the heartbreaking but inspiring stories of Sal and Lena as they escape the only lives they’ve ever known to build a new life together.